Trump's feud with Pope Leo XIV over Iran war, immigration, and religious imagery

 Key details reported by multiple sources:

-- Donald Trump posted an AI-generated image of himself as a Jesus-like figure on Truth Social on April 13, 2026, which he later deleted after backlash.
+- Trump posted an AI-generated image of himself as a Jesus-like figure healing the sick on April 13, 2026, which he later deleted.

-- Pope Leo XIV is the first American pope, born in Chicago, and was elected in May 2025.
+- Pope Leo XIV is the first US-born pope, elected in May 2025.

 Points of Difference